Real Life A2 Area Police Stories

 --A student said he was walking to a party and was yelled at by officers and interrogated for no reason.
 They said he “fit the description of…”

 --A student said she and some friends were walking to a party.
 Officers stopped she and her friends and brought a dog out of the car.
 I couldn’t hear part of the story but the cops shut the party down at around 11pm.
 She said she hates walking around with a “target on her back.”

-(Same ‘cop culture’ as AAPD and the rest of the country.
+(Same ‘cop culture’ as AAPD an the rest of the country.
 Now UoM has Chief Seto who was the A2 chief for many years.)

 —A black man I know was physically abused by cops on campus.
-Will get details.
+Don't have details.

 —A doctor I know was administering medical assistance to a man when a 6’8” campus officer wrenched her arm back so hard that she’s had phys. therapy on and off ever since.
 He forced her to stand in a corner for a long time.

 —From Black Student Speakout: campus officers surrounded black fraternity members outside practicing for a show.
 6 cars.
 A cop said he knew they were practicing for the show.
 No brutality, but made them feel unwanted and watched.

 —On Thursday May 26, 2016 I attended a fundraiser at Dominick’s restaurant in A2.